tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ### Step 5: List apps
-Now if you list apps you should see the app you just registered in the apps list.
+Now if you list apps you should see the app you just registered.
 You should also see other public apps available in the tacc.prod tenant
 ```
 apps-list

 ```

-To see more details about the app do
+To see details about a specific app
 ```
 apps-list -V {app_ID}